New girls, mad men, posh Brits - it's TV's Emmys

 By Jill Serjeant

-LOS ANGELES, Sept 23 The "Mad Men" of U.S. television and the crazy couples who make up "Modern Family" seek to retain their Emmys on Sunday when the TV industry hands out its highest honors to the year's best shows, actors and writers.
+LOS ANGELES The "Mad Men" of U.S. television and the crazy couples who make up "Modern Family" seek to retain their Emmys on Sunday when the TV industry hands out its highest honours to the year's best shows, actors and writers.

 The stars and creators of dozens of comedies, dramas and variety shows gather in Los Angeles for the 64th Primetime Emmy Awards celebrating the best of television.
 Hosted by comedian Jimmy Kimmel, the ceremony will be shown live on ABC television.